hashicorp/consul-template/README.md

 # to not listen for any reload signals.
 reload_signal = "SIGHUP"

-# This is the signal to listen for to trigger a core dump event.
-The default
-# value is shown below.
-Setting this value to the empty string will cause CT
-# to not listen for any core dump signals.
-dump_signal = "SIGQUIT"

 # This is the signal to listen for to trigger a graceful stop.
 The default
 # value is shown below.
 Setting this value to the empty string will cause CT
 # to not listen for any graceful stop signals.